ServiceWeaver/weaver/website/docs.md

 weaver multi deploy weaver.toml
 ```

+Refer to the [Step by Step Tutorial](#step-by-step-tutorial) section for a full
+example.

 When `weaver multi deploy` terminates (e.g., when you press `ctrl+c`), the
 application is destroyed and all processes are terminated.